getoutreach/clientxtsdk/README.md

 In case your integration will need to integrate SDK, you can learn about it on [Outreach SDK](/docs/sdk.md) page.

 In case your integration will require client access to Outreach API, you will have to learn more about [Addon host](/docs/host.md) requirements.

+In case you would want to learn how you can work on Outreach addon from your own computer without having any servers and any deployments, read about it in  [Local development experience](/docs/devxp.md)

 *In case you have any questions/comments/concerns about the extensibility, please email us at **cxt-sdk@outreach.io.***